CivicActions/ssp-toolkit/docs/ssp.md

 The system partially inherits this control from Drupal standard password management.

-All password changes/resets are recorded in the website's "Drupal watchdog" logs.
+All password creation/change/reset operations are recorded in the website's "Drupal watchdog" logs.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  administrative procedures for initial authenticator distribution, for lost/compromised or damaged authenticators, and for revoking authenticators for CivicActions admin users of AWS.

 ### Part e)

-#### LINCS specific control or LINCS Responsibility

-CivicActions application password re-use requirements are configurable in accordance with LINCS own security requirements.
-However, changing the password age requirement requires a code setting change that therefore needs to be planned and approved by CivicActions' Change Control Board before being implemented.

 #### Drupal specific control support

-CivicActions/Drupal requires users to change their password upon initial login, and the application website enforces this.
+Drupal requires users to change their password upon initial login, and the application website enforces this.
 User accounts are assigned a randomly-generated and unguessable default password that is not shared with anyone, including site Administrators.
 Once the user logs in and creates a new password, the default password erased from the website's database.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  changing default content of authenticators prior to information system installation for CivicActions admin users of AWS.